-A member of the Wedgwood family, his mother Margaret brought her young family back to live with her parents Josiah III and Caroline (nee Darwin) after the early death of her husband, Arthur Vaughan Williams.
+A member of the Wedgwood family, his mother Margaret brought her young family back to live with her parents Josiah Wedgwood III and Caroline (nee Darwin) after the early death of her husband, Arthur Vaughan Williams.

 Ralph was brought up surrounded by the beauty and tranquillity of the Surrey Hills and his affinity for the area was a recurring theme throughout his life.

 The making of a musician

 Ralph's aunt Sophy taught him to play the piano and he also learnt the violin, viola and organ.
-He went to school at nearby Charterhouse in Godalming before going to the Royal College of Music and then on to University.
+He went to school at nearby Charterhouse in Godalming before attending the Royal College of Music and then on to University.

-He returned to the Royal College to study with Sir Hubert Parry and specialise in composition.
-He studied for short periods with Bruch in Berlin and Ravel in Paris before developing his unique English style.
+He returned to the Royal College to study with Sir Hubert Parry (composer of 'Jerusalem') and to specialise in composition.
+He also studied for short periods with Bruch in Berlin and Ravel in Paris before developing his unique English style.

 His musical legacy

 Ralph Vaughan Williams became one of the most prolific English composers of the 20th-century.
-He composed nine symphonies and numerous choral and chamber works, as well as film scores, operas, music for ballet and the theatre, solo songs, song cycles and instrumental pieces.
+He composed nine symphonies and numerous choral and chamber works, as well as film scores, operas, music for ballet and theatre, solo songs, song cycles and instrumental pieces.

 He collected English folk songs and this strongly influenced his style.
 His romance for violin, The Lark Ascending, has twice been voted the nation's favourite classical piece.
-But just as importantly, he was a teacher, lecturer, conductor, writer and friend to other composers and musicians.
+Just as importantly, he was a teacher, lecturer, conductor, writer and friend to other composers and musicians.

 Music for all

 Although born into a privileged, intellectual family, Vaughan Williams was down to earth and not at all snobbish.
 He volunteered as a stretcher bearer in the First World War, even though he was too old for conscription.

 He was passionate about bringing music into everybody's lives – editing the English Hymnal even though he was an atheist himself, and helping to start the Leith Hill Musical Festival – an annual competition for amateur choirs, which is still going strong.
 He urged people to make their own music, however simple.

 A warm human being